TimOosterhuis/MAS-project/index.md

 #### Rules_config_big.py
-This file holds all information about the actual game, so the names of the suits are stored here, as well as the names of the players, the ranking and points of non-trump cards as well as the ranking and points of trump cards.
+This file holds all information about the actual game, so the names of the suits are stored here, as well as the names of the players, the ranking and points of trump and non-trump cards.
-The number of players, the number of rounds and the number of open and closed cards are also stored here.
+The number of players, the number of tricks and the number of open and closed cards are also stored here.
-The number of closed cards is set manually to 8, but can be reduced so that players have more knowledge about the cards of the other players at the start of the game.
+The default setting of the number of closed cards is 8, this can be reduced so that players have more knowledge about the cards of the other players at the start of the game.
-The most interesting part of this file is the playable() function, that receives a list of cards, the team and the trick if there is any.
+The most interesting part of this file is the playable() function, that receives a list of cards, the team and the trick (if there is any).
-If there is no trick, all cards are immediately returned as this means that the first player can play any card from his/her hand.
+- If there is no trick, all cards are immediately returned as this means that the first player can play any card from his/her hand.
-If trump is asked, a list of higher trumps is first returned.
+- If trump is asked, a list of higher trumps is first returned.
-If this does not exist a list of lower trump cards is returned.
+- If this does not exist a list of lower trump cards is returned.
-If this also doesn’t exist all cards are returned.
+- If this also doesn’t exist all cards are returned.
-When suit is called and the player still has suit left, all suit cards are returned.
+- When suit is called and the player still has suit left, all suit cards are returned.
-If the player does not have suit left and is on the losing team, all (higher) trump cards are returned if available, in all other cases all cards are returned.
+- If the player does not have suit left and is on the losing team, all (higher) trump cards are returned, if available.
+- in all other cases all cards are returned.

 #### Tactics.py
 This file holds three functions, the first being unplayed_trumps(),